Sylvexia/personal_research/Posit Arithmetic for the Training and Deployment of Generative Adversarial Networks.md

 - W -> weight, A -> Activation, G -> Generator, D -> Discriminator
 - 0%, 50%, 100% means training epoch progress.
 - We can see the weight has strong bias issue
-	- Remember the fact that posit is good at represent the value around exponent 0.
+	- Note that posit is good at represent the value around exponent 0.

 ---
 ## Proposed Method: System architecture